 Try to find new and safer ways to deliver your products.
 Like a drop-off point where clients can collect their orders without any human contact.
 Always consider the safety of both your clients and employees as a priority.

 Keep Safe and Adapt

-There is a silver lining to this situation—there are ways to improve your branding so that you will come out as a stronger company when this is all over.
-The methods you use to sell your products must be ethical and actually be of service to your customers.
+There is a silver lining to this situation—there are ways to improve your e-commerce branding strategy so that you will come out as a stronger company when this is all over.
+The methods you use to sell your products must be ethical and actually serve your customers.
 This way, people will remember you as a brand that didn’t take advantage of a bad situation.

 About Millennium Agency